mattjones315/RPackage_Tutorial/Tutorial.md

         })
 ```

 You may notice that both objects have a function called `compute_batting_average`.
-This takes advantage of R's multiple dispatching feature, meaning that it will look for the object's "signature" before calling the function.
+This takes advantage of R's _multiple dispatch_ feature, meaning that it will look for the object's "signature" before calling the function.
 In order to take advantage of this, we'll need to create one more file in `R/` that will store these **generics** that support multiple dispatch: `AllGenerics.R`.
 We'll add a single generic for now to `AllGenerics.R`:

 ```R
 setGeneric("compute_batting_average", function(object, ...) {